bantenprov/workflow/README.md

 # Workflow Management
 Workflow management for easily manage states and transitions in a complex business prosess.

-The final of this package will be contained awesome feature:
+The final of this package will be contained some awesome feature:

 ## Worklow
 - Define a name and descriotion of the workflow, each conte type could containt more then one workflow to manage their business process